 When your system was first installed, it most likely had more than enough RAM for the time.
 When you add new equipment, the entire system can crash or come to a crawl as memory demands increase exponentially.

 When manufacturers stop supporting the system, it becomes increasingly challenging to find a qualified technician to perform service, maintenance, and repairs.
 Sourcing replacement parts for repairs also becomes much more difficult.
 You’ll have to rely on 2nd hand resellers who may or may not have what you need in stock.

 Over time, your building has undergone changes that result in increased operational or facility needs.
 If your legacy BAS system performance is struggling to meet the new demands, it’s time to consider an upgrade.

 Legacy Upgrade Possibilities

-The benefits of upgrading a legacy system are extensive, but the most important benefit is that you’ll be able to preserve your initial BAS and EMCS investments.
+The most important benefit of upgrading a legacy system is that you’ll be able to preserve your initial BAS and EMCS investments.
 A legacy upgrade can also help you break ties with proprietary vendors.

 Upgrading with Tridium Equipment